 Change 5: the phased threshold widens scope over three years

-The mandate is rolled out across three years.
-From 6 April 2026, sole-trader landlords with qualifying income above £50,000 in the 2024/25 reference year are in MTD.
-From 6 April 2027, the threshold drops to £30,000 (tested against 2025/26).
-From 6 April 2028, the threshold drops to £20,000 (tested against 2026/27).
-After that, no further scheduled drops; further reductions would require fresh legislation.
+The mandate rolls out across three years.
+From 6 April 2026 you are in MTD if your qualifying income as a sole-trader landlord topped £50,000 in the 2024/25 reference year.
+From 6 April 2027 the threshold drops to £30,000 (tested against 2025/26).
+From 6 April 2028 it drops to £20,000 (tested against 2026/27).
+After that there are no further scheduled drops; any lower threshold would need fresh legislation.

 Change 6: the penalty regime resets